udaymittal7/sociobay/README.md

     $ npm run build

 This script will build the static assets for the application in the `build/` directory.

-### Tests

-This application has unit tests (using [Jest](https://jestjs.io/)) and end-to-end tests (using [Cypress](https://www.cypress.io/)).
-You can run the tests with the following scripts.

-#### Unit Tests

-Run unit tests with

-    $ npm test

-This will run all unit tests with Jest and output the results to the console.

-#### E2E Tests

-Run end to end tests with

-    $ npm run cypress:open

-This will open the Cypress test runner.
-When it's open, select a test file to run.

-**Note:** Be sure to complete the 'Getting Started' section before running these tests.
-These Cypress tests will connect to real Twilio rooms and real Twilio conversations, so you may be billed for any time that is used.

 ## Agile Methodology